nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores BookFace to that state.
+The `undo` command will call `Model#undoBookFace()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous BookFace state, and restores BookFace to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial BookFace state, then there are no previous BookFace states to restore.
+The `undo` command uses `Model#canUndoBookFace()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>